moonshine13/recommender_system/docs/strategies/model_based.md

 **Description**
 Latent factor model with temporal dynamics and implicit feedback, trained using stochastic gradient descent.

+**Assumptions**
+- The 'current timestamp' used in data preprocessing and by default in inference is the maximum timestamp present in the dataset - NOT current system timestamp.

 **Steps**
 1. Encode users and items.
 2. Normalize timestamps.